remotive-com/remote-jobs-feed/README.md

 If you'd rather get our remote jobs using our public API, please check [over here](https://github.com/remotive-io/remote-jobs-api).

-## Getting Remotive's live remote jobs: our feeds by category
+## I/ Getting Remotive's live remote jobs: our feeds by category

+Please note that XML Feed documentation and access is granted so that developers can share our jobs further.
+Please do not submit Remotive jobs to third Party websites, including but not limited to: Jooble, Neuvoo, Google Jobs, LinkedIn Jobs.

+**Please link back to the URL found on Remotive AND mention Remotive as a source in order to Remotive to get traffic from your listing**.
+If you don't do that, we'll terminate your access, sorry!

 Here are XML feeds by job categories:
 - [Sotware Development](https://remotive.io/remote-jobs/software-dev/feed)